henon/GitSharp/README.txt

   http://git-scm.com/
   http://progit.org/book/ - free book about Git

-More information about the Java implemetation which Git# stems from: hhttp://www.eclipse.org/jgit
+More information about the Java implemetation which Git# steps from: hhttp://www.eclipse.org/jgit